The Logbook

 I do not miss the Kate Spade shoes.

-I’ve been enjoying the Summer Writing Project immensely in these first few days, but I’m also feeling self-conscious as hell.
+Writing regularly feels right, but I’m also feeling self-conscious as hell.

 Not only because publishing anything is inherently vulnerable, but because I worry I’m doing this whole non-fiction/essay/memoir writing wrong.